Are Elijah and Moses in the intermediate state?

 When the Lamb broke the fifth seal, I saw underneath the altar the souls of those who had been slain because of the word of God, and because of the testimony which they had maintained; and they cried out with a loud voice, saying, “ How long, O Lord, holy and true, will You refrain from judging and avenging our blood on those who dwell on the earth?”
 And there was given to each of them a white robe; and they were told that they should rest for a little while longer, until the number of their fellow servants and their brethren who were to be killed even as they had been, would be completed also.
 Revelation 6:9-11 (NASB)

-When believers physically die, their spirits go to the current heaven, the intermediate state).
-After the second coming of Christ, the spirits of Old Testament believers will receive immortal bodies (Revelation 20:4-6) and reign with Christ during the millennial kingdom (Revelation 5:10).
-After the kingdom, the present heaven and earth will be destroyed (2 Peter 3:13; Isaiah 65:17) and a new heaven and earth will be created (Revelation 20:11; 21:1-2).
+When believers physically die, their spirits go to the current heaven, the intermediate state.
+At the rapture, the believers in Christ will receive their immortal bodies (1 Corinthians 15:51-54; 1 Thessalonians 4:15-17).
+The believers in Christ will come along with Christ at His second coming (Revelation 19:11-14; 3:5).
+After the second coming of Christ, the spirits of Old Testament believers will receive immortal bodies (Revelation 20:4.
+Together both the Old and New Testament believers or saints will reign with Christ during the millennial kingdom (Revelation 5:10).
+After the kingdom, the present heaven and earth will be destroyed (2 Peter 3:10-12; Revelation 20:11) and a new heaven and earth will be created (Isaiah 65:17; 2 Peter 3:13; Revelation 21:1-2).
 Revelation 21-22 describes the final state for believers.

 Where Are Elijah and Moses?